Current Graduate students

-Marlen Terrazas is an incoming PhD student.
-She will be studying behavioral phenotypes and mate selection across different combinations of sensory pollution.
+Marlen Terrazas is a current PhD student in the Phillips lab.
+She is studying behavioral phenotypes and mate selection across different combinations of sensory pollution in our New Mexico system.

 Aurora Schermbeck is a current master's student at WSU.
 Her thesis will investigate habitat use, nest survival, fledgling habitat use, and song features of black-capped vireos at Government Canyon State Natural Area.

-Mila Singson is a freshman at WSU and an IGNITE undergraduate researcher working on a project investigating whether distance from noise and light sources affect site selection and breeding outcomes in our New Mexico system.
+Mila Singson started as a freshman in the Phillips Lab as an IGNITE undergraduate researcher, and is working on a project investigating whether distance from noise and light sources affect site selection and breeding outcomes in our New Mexico system and the WSU bird box system.
 She is interested in wildlife conservation and animal behavior.

 Liz Heilman is an undergraduate junior at WSU majoring in Wildlife Ecology, and is working in the lab to understand what habitats support painted bunting populations in San Antonio, as well as collecting data on cavity nesting birds over the summer at the WSU Arboretum and Steffen Center.